 The National Institute for the Study of Totalitarianism (Romania)

 Abraham Florin’s main areas of expertise include recent European history, scientific research methodology, and political ideologies of the twentieth century.
-He has written four monographs, most recently Romania since the Second World War: A Political, Social and Economic History (2016) He is co-author of five other books, including The Encyclopedia of the Communist Regime in Romania, in four volumes.
+He has written four monographs, most recently Romania since the Second World War: A Political, Social and Economic History (2016) He is the co-author of five other books, including The Encyclopedia of the Communist Regime in Romania, in four volumes.
 Florin has published over 50 studies and articles in scientific journals and collective volumes.
-He has participated in a dozens of conferences on Romania’s recent history and in numerous research projects in Romania or in OECD countries.
+He has participated in dozens of conferences on Romania’s recent history and in numerous research projects in Romania or in OECD countries.